inthewaves/bruteforcefrac/README.md

 ### Speed
 Prime factorization is done with trial division.
-For normal usage with relatively small numbers, the factoring and simplification works fast on modern home computers.
+For normal usage with relatively small numbers, the factoring and rational number simplification works fast on modern home computers.

 Take the prime number 12764787846358441471.
 Using the old implementations from the `mwe-list.cpp` and `mwe-tree.cpp` files (found under the [`examples/`](examples/) directory), we have the following with